Carlos-Tirado/django-uptact-Carlos-Tirado-tree-main-uptact/README.md

 pipenv install
 ```

-Pipenv uses a concept called a "virtualenv" in order to isolate the dependencies of this project from any other project.
+Pipipenpenv uses a concept called a "virtualenv" in order to isolate the dependencies of this project from any other project.
 This requires you to run a command when you want to start working on this project.
 Before working on the project, run:

 ```
 pipenv shell